-For the period from the 2016 Annual General Meeting to the 2017 Annual General Meeting, the remuneration paid to the Board of Directors amounts to CHF 120'000.
-This is within the limit to CHF 200'000 approved by the 2016 Annual General Meeting for this compensation period.
+For the period from the 2017 Annual General Meeting to the 2018 Annual General Meeting, the remuneration paid to the Board of Directors amounts to CHF 17,595.
+This is within the limit to CHF 200'000 approved by the 2017 Annual General Meeting for this compensation period.
+For the same period of time, the remuneration for the Executive Committee amounts CHF538'288 which is within the limit to the CHF 1'500'000 approved by the 2017 Annual General Meeting.

-In 2016, no compensation was granted to former members of the Board of Directors or related parties.
+In 2017, no compensation was granted to former members of the Board of Directors or related parties.

-Details on shareholdings of the members of the Board of Directors can be found in Note 6 of the stand-alone financial statements.
+Details on shareholdings of the members of the Board of Directors can be found in Note 7 of the stand-alone financial statements.